maiskt/hackathon.github.io/09-IFG.Rmd

 Only 2015-2017 data are available.

 ## R_INFML
-For respondents who belong to informal societies or group saving schemes, R_INFML captures the importance of the following reasons for thier decision to join:
+If the respondent belongs to one or more IFGs, R_INFML asks for the most important reason from the following:

 Value | Reason
 ----- | -------